 - Check both general and master’s program (the program you have selected in step two) specific entry requirements.
 For, general entry requirements visit this link.
 For, master’s program-specific entry requirements, visit this link, type your master’s program on the search option and see the requirements here.

 - Now, if you feel that you are eligible for both master’s program (at least one), then first apply for university admission for that (or those) master’s program(s).
 This university admission website is the only official website/platform to apply for master’s studies in Sweden.
 You need to create an account here and follow their instructions.
 Have a look at their application process here.
-Remember that you are applying for autumn semester 2018 and the last date for online application is 15th January 2018.
+Remember that you are applying for autumn semester and the last date for online application is around mid or early-January.

 - Then, the next task is to apply for SI Scholarship separately.
 They (university admission and SI Scholarship application) are two different things and thus you must apply separately.
 You will be considered for SI Scholarship only if you get admitted in one of the master’s programs covered by SI Scholarship.
 You will find the SI Scholarship procedure here.
-Application for the scholarship will be open from 02-09 February 2018.
+Application for the scholarship will be open from 04-14 February (usually the first two weeks of February).

 Also, it is good to know that some universities offer scholarships and you have to apply for those scholarships separately.
 These scholarships offered by the universities cover just the tuition fees or part of tuition fees.
 For example, Lund University offers some scholarships like Lund University Global Scholarship to students and researchers with highest academic excellence.